 Unlike some villages, Jackson isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
 Overall, Jackson is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Jackson who work in office and administrative support (15.85%), sales jobs (11.29%), and management occupations (10.07%).

 Also of interest is that Jackson has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Jackson in 2010 was $28,752, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $115,008 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.

 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Asian.
-Important ancestries of people in Jackson include Polish, Irish, Norwegian, and Italian.
+Important ancestries of people in Jackson include Polish, Irish, Italian, and Norwegian.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include German and Serbo-Croatian.